99th Infantry Battalion (United States): 474th Regiment

 On 19 January 1945, the 99th Infantry Battalion joined the 474th Infantry Regiment in Child-sur-Mer.
 The regiment was recently formed, partly to prepare for a possible invasion of Norway in the event of a partial German withdrawal from Norway.
 At this point, the German forces in Norway evacuated and burned Finnmark, and retreated behind the Lyngen Line.
 A scenario where the Germans had to retreat south of Dovre, making it possible to establish the Norwegian government in Trondheim, seemed likely.

 On 2 April, the regiment moved to Aachen, in Germany.
 The 99th Infantry Battalion's tasks consisted mainly of patrolling and the suppression of pockets of continued German resistance until 11 May.

-Between 15–18 April 1945, the 474th Infantry Regiment, including the 99th Infantry Battalion, was responsible for the transportation of Nazi treasures found at the Merkers mine.
+Between 15 and 18 April 1945, the 474th Infantry Regiment, including the 99th Infantry Battalion, was responsible for the transportation of Nazi treasures found at the Merkers mine.
 The convoy, named "Task Force Hansen," transported 3,762 bags of currency, 8,307 gold bars, 3,326 bags of gold coins, and numerous bags of silver, platinum, jewelry and art treasures to a safe place in the Frankfurt area.